gevuong/Developer-Projects/Backend/course_enrollment/README.md

 class Person < ApplicationRecord validates :name, presence: true end
-# Person.create actually attempts to store record in DB then return .valid?
+# Person.create(...).valid? actually attempts to store record in DB, then return result of .valid?
-# Person.new does not attempt to store record in DB, and returns true or false.
+# Person.new(...).valid? does not attempt to store record in DB, and returns true or false.

 Person.new(name: "John Doe").valid? # => true
 Person.new(name: nil).valid? # => false